eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 * The PID or attestation includes the revealed attribute.
 * The PID or attestation is within its validity period.
 * The PID or attestation has not been revoked.
-* The PID or attestation has been issued by an issuer included in a trusted list.
+* The PID or attestation has been issued by a trusted issuer, optionally without revealing the issuer.
 * The PID or attestation is bound to a key stored in the WSCD of the Wallet User.

 #### 4.1.2 Proof of personhood